Why Trust OMD?

 1. Business Administration and Management

-Why it’s a top field: Arkansas is home to major corporations like Walmart, Tyson Foods, and J.B.
-Hunt, creating strong demand for business leaders and managers.
-Earning an MBA or master’s in management can lead to mid- and upper-level management roles with solid salaries.
-Graduates often advance into executive positions or launch their own businesses, benefiting from Arkansas’s low cost of living and favorable business climate.
+Why it’s a top field: Arkansas is home to major employers like Walmart, Tyson Foods, and J.B.
+Hunt, driving demand for skilled managers and executives.
+An MBA or management-focused master’s can lead to mid- and upper-level leadership roles, entrepreneurial opportunities, and strong salaries — especially when paired with Arkansas’s lower cost of living.

 2. Education and Teaching